 What is top-down project planning?

 Top-down project planning is a management approach where company goals are determined first.
 This method of project planning is best for mid to large organizations focused on reaching company goals.
 Based on these goals, strategies are then designed to achieve them.
-For example, a plan of multiple projects that should likely be prioritized and executed accordingly.
+For example, a plan of multiple projects should likely be prioritized and executed accordingly.
 Once strategies have been established, teams form and allocate resources to each strategy to complete projects that contribute to overall goal achievement.

 It’s particularly effective when managing strategic projects with a significant impact on revenue or market share.

 However, beware!
 Top-down planners often struggle with communicating strategic plans down through their organization effectively because many lower-level employees aren’t privy to information about why certain initiatives were chosen in the first place.
+Nor does the work from task managers and task owners alert the executive level of anything that may impact the portfolio one way or another.

 The solution to this is to get the entire company on a single source of truth (SSoT) solution, where everyone shares the same data and gets a clear data view and relevant tools that they need to get their job done effectively, like with Proggio which enables top-down planning within an SSoT.